March is Endometriosis awareness month. We asked our Osteopath Tanja, what is Endo and how to ease the symptoms.

 What is the treatment?

 There are many different treatments available for endometriosis.
-The management of it is multi-disciplinary and involves many health professionals offering a range of ways to help manage the chronic pain.
+The management of it is multi-disciplinary and involves many health professionals offering a range of ways to help manage chronic pain.
 The team of professionals that may help include: a GP, gynaecologist, physiotherapist, osteopath, nutritionist, psychologist, pain specialist and other complementary therapies like Chinese Medicine and fertility massage.

 Unfortunately, there is no cure for endometriosis.
 Pain relief medication such as paracetamol and anti-inflammatories may assist with pain.
 Hormone therapy such as the oral contraceptive pill and progestins are used to try and slow down the growth of endometriosis and suppress the cycle to minimise pain.
-A change in lifestyle including dietary and exercise changes may also help with pain.
+A change in lifestyle including dietary and exercise changes may also help with the pain.

 Some women choose to have laparoscopic surgery to remove the endometrial tissue and adhesions from the pelvic region.
 If the endometriosis has infiltrated other organs a more invasive operation called a laparotomy may be performed.
 For severe endometriosis where hormonal therapies and previous surgeries have not improved quality of life a hysterectomy may be considered.

 If you think you may have endometriosis it is important to talk to your GP and get a referral to a gynaecologist.
 Whilst painful periods are common, they are not normal.